 |---|---|

-| 8:00 am | Breakfast at the Coonawarra Siding Begin the day in the heart of the region with breakfast at the iconic Coonawarra Siding.
+| 8:30 am | Breakfast at the Coonawarra Siding Begin the day in the heart of the region with breakfast at the iconic Coonawarra Siding.
 Surrounded by vineyards, delegates will gain insight into the geological and climatic forces that define Coonawarra’s terroir — from its famed terra rossa soils to the limestone beneath. |

-| 12:45 pm – 2:15 pm | Lunch at Ottelia Savour a relaxed, produce-driven lunch at Ottelia, where seasonal ingredients and local wines come together in an elegant regional dining experience |
+| LUNCH | Lunch at Ottelia Savour a relaxed, produce-driven lunch at Ottelia, where seasonal ingredients and local wines come together in an elegant regional dining experience.
+Led by chef Paul Stone, Ottelia’s kitchen is widely recognised for its modern Australian approach, showcasing local Limestone Coast produce with refined simplicity and flavour-led creativity. |

-| 5:15 pm | Guests collected and transferred to dinner venue |
+| 5:00 pm | Guests collected and transferred to dinner venue |

 | 5:30 pm | Pre-Dinner in the Coonawarra Park As the sun sets over the vineyards, meet Coonawarra’s “wine nerds” — the winemakers, viticulturists and lab teams who bring the region’s wines to life.
 Enjoy relaxed tastings and conversation in the park’s garden setting before strolling to Brand’s Laira for dinner. |